AidenCran/DnD-Archive/Valkiiren.md

 <p align="center">
 <img  width="728" height="401" src="./Images/MechWolf.jpg">
 </p>
 Through months of Tinkering with various types of magic and metals, identifying their strengths, weaknesses, opportunities for improvement, Valkiiren has created something unique.
-Valkiiren has discovered, by imbuing metals with a finely tuned magic similar to the type used to create his Homunculus servant, he create a more powerful beast.
+Valkiiren has discovered, by imbuing metals with a finely tuned magic similar to the type used to create his Homunculus servant, he creates a more powerful beast.
 </div>

 <br><br>